cesanta/mongoose/examples/stm32/nucleo-f429zi-baremetal/README.md

 $ picocom /dev/ttyACM0 -i -b 115200 --imap=lfcrlf
 ```

-There is also a [detailed tutorial on this example](https://mongoose.ws/tutorials/stm32/nucleo-f746zg-baremetal/) but for the NUCLEO-F746ZG board
+There is also a [detailed tutorial on this example](https://mongoose.ws/tutorials/stm32/nucleo-f429zi-baremetal/)

 For more details and benchmark data on MIP, check the [F746ZG example](../nucleo-f746zg-baremetal/)